 - Bans lifetime limits: Health plans can no longer place lifetime dollar limits on the benefits you receive.

 - Ends denial of coverage based on pre-existing conditions: Children with pre-existing conditions cannot be denied insurance.
-In 2014, no one can be denied because of a pre-existing condition.

 - Establishes a set of Essential Health Benefits that insurance plans must offer.